4IoTMirko/Custom-Maester-Tests/website/docs/Tests/Entra-Formatting/ENTRA.UF.1003.T02.Email.md

 ## Description

 All user emails must have a lower case first initial plus lower case surname.
-Contoso’s policy requires a consistent email format for branding.
+4IoT’s policy requires a consistent email format for branding.

 ## How to fix